-g) What support will there be for my child/young person's overall wellbeing?
+g) What support will there be for my child/young person's overall well-being?

 We want all our pupils to feel happy whilst our school.
 Teaching Assistants run interventions based on identified needs such as building self-esteem, social skills, developing friendships and anger management.
+We also have a trained ELSA in school working with individual children on their specific needs.
 Nurture support is available at playtimes.